ASCOMInitiative/ASCOM.Alpaca.Simulators/readme.md

 ## ASCOM Alpaca Simulators
 A test project for Alpaca Simulators.
-By default it starts on localhost:5000.
-The port will change as it nears release.
+By default it starts on localhost:32323.
+The port may change as it nears release.

 This exposes all current Alpaca devices in simulator form.
 They are direct ports from the ASCOM Platform simulators over to .Net Standard 2.0.
 The configuration (which is in progress) is achieved through a Blazor web UI.